How Much Coffee and Tea You Need to Lower the Risk of Diabetes, Cancer, and Stroke

 Other studies suggest drinking 2 or more cups of tea/per day could help you preserve your heart health condition.
 In addition, EGCG could prove very obliging to stroke prevention, heart attacks, and arterio¬sclerosis due to its capability to soften the arteries and boost blood flow.

 One Cochrane review in the Epoch Times evaluated 11 random controlled trials that lasted 3 months.
-The aim was to prevent heart disease in both healthy people and people that have a high chance of developing one.
+The aim was to prevent heart disease in both healthy people and people who have a high chance of developing one.

 Narrowed results presented both black and green tea to have made a significant decrease in blood pressure.
 Green tea reduced cholesterol in total, while black tea reduced LDL cholesterol.